The Skinny on Food Combining

 Animal protein (i.e. chicken, fish) needs an acidic environment to digest in.
 This food combines well with non-starchy veggies (i.e. kale, carrots).

-- Fish with steamed spinach and cucumber spears
+- Fish with steamed spinach and cucumbers

-- Chicken with kale salad and cauliflower soup
+- Chicken with kale and cauliflower soup

 #3) Eat Starch with Starchy/Non-Starchy Vegetables

-Starches need an alkaline environment to digest in.
+Starch needs an alkaline environment to digest in.
 They combine well with plant protein (i.e. nuts, beans), starchy veggies (i.e red potatoes, squash), or non-starchy veggies (i.e. lettuce, red peppers).

 - Buckwheat pilaf with pinto beans and green salad